Rumble CEO: Just Escaped Europe After Telegram CEO Arrest

-There was no immediate comment from Rumble CEO Chris Pavolvski upon the news that Telegram's CEO, Pavel Durov, was arrested in France Saturday evening — because as it happens, Pavolvski was also in Europe.
+There was no immediate comment from Rumble CEO Chris Pavlovski upon the news that Telegram's CEO, Pavel Durov, was arrested in France Saturday evening — because as it happens, Pavlovski was also in Europe.

 On Sunday, the CEO of the video-sharing platform vowed to fight for free speech via a post on X after he made it clear he had just left the continent.

-"I'm a little late to this, but for good reason," Pavolvski wrote.
+"I'm a little late to this, but for good reason," Pavlovski wrote.
 "I've just safely departed from Europe."

 "France has threatened Rumble, and now they have crossed a red line by arresting Telegram's CEO, Pavel Durov, reportedly for not censoring speech.
 Rumble will not stand for this behavior and will use every legal means available to fight for freedom of expression, a universal human right.
 We are currently fighting in the courts of France, and we hope for Pavel Durov's immediate release."